Do I need a visa?

 The supporting documents for visas vary greatly.
 For all visas, you are required to show proof of your identity, and criminal and immigration history.
 If you are applying for a visa with dependants, then you will need to provide the same information for them.

-If your visa requires you to have a UK sponsor, which is the case for Spouse Visas, Tier 2, Tier 4, and Tier 5 Visas, then you will also be required to provide documents that prove your relationship to them is genuine.
+If your visa requires you to have a UK sponsor, which is the case for Spouse Visas, Skilled Worker, Student, and Temporary Worker Visas, then you will also be required to provide documents that prove your relationship to them is genuine.

 This could be any of the following: